zew/go-questionnaire/static/js/validation.md

 relies on a _specific_  _sequence_ of HTML elements.
 This is not a robust solution.
 Consequently, we have to use `parent.insertAdjacentHTML([popupHTML])`
-to create our custom popups. `insertAdjacentHTML` does not destroy existing event handler registrations.
+to create our custom popups.  `insertAdjacentHTML`
+does not destroy existing event handler registrations.

+<div style="page-break-before: always;"></div>

 ### Positioning of custom popups

-* Dynamic display right _or_ left depending on screen position can only be achieved using JavaScript.
+* Dynamic display right _or_ left depending on screen position
+can only be achieved using JavaScript.
 We dont want this added complexity.
-We therefore settle on positioning our custom popups _below_ the input element. keeping in mind, that our solution needs to work on narrow `mobile` screens as well.
+We therefore settle on positioning our custom popups _below_  the input element;
+keeping in mind, that our solution needs to work on narrow `mobile` screens as well.

 * The width of the custom popups constitutes the next problem.
 It cannot be as narrow as the input element, which might be just one or two digits wide.
 But it must be prevented from overflowing the screen width.

 * Our solution is to make the width 100% of the  _parent_ or _grandparent_ of the input element.